Knotx/knotx/README.md

 ### Executing fat jar

-To run sample app execute following commands
+To run sample app, execute the following commands:
 ```
 $cd knotx-example/knotx-example-monolith
 java -jar target/knotx-example-monolith-XXX.jar -conf src/main/resources/application.json
 ```

 This will run the server with sample data.
-You can supply your own configuration using -conf parameter.Sample pages are available at:
+You can supply your own configuration using the `-conf` parameter.
+Sample pages are available at:
 ```
 http://localhost:8092/content/local/simple.html
 http://localhost:8092/content/remote/simple.html
 ```
 ## Configuration

-The Knot.x Sample application consists of multiple verticles, each requiring dedicated configuration entry.
+The Knot.x Sample application consists of multiple verticles, each requiring a dedicated configuration entry.
 Here's how JSON configuration files look:
 **1. application.json**
 ```json